 Welcome to the final part of my primer on creating a production package using SAP Data Services.
 In part 1 we looked at just how you would configure your data service repositories to suit team development, in part 2 we dived in a little deeper and created our central repositories and in part 3 we looked at how you would interact with these repositories to create ‘Releases’ of software ready for testing and for the production environment.

 So what now….
-Well you can of course wake up really really early every morning, go to work and then run this package before your accounts department log onto the system to ensure that their reporting data is up to date before business opens, you may laugh…..
-Alternatively you may do what the majority of normal people would do and set up a scheduled service too run the ETL on a given schedule.
-Lets do this instead of the former for the purposes of this blog, maybe I’ll cover the other one in a later blog (although given my approach to early mornings don’t hold your breath!);-)
+Well, you can, of course, wake up really really early every morning, go to work and then run this package before your accounts department log onto the system to ensure that their reporting data is up to date before business opens, you may laugh…..
+Alternatively, you may do what the majority of normal people would do and set up a scheduled service to run the ETL on a given schedule.
+Let’s do this instead of the former for the purposes of this blog, maybe I’ll cover the other one in a later blog (although given my approach to early mornings don’t hold your breath!);-)

 We start by logging onto the machine that contains the SAP CMC, generally but not always, this machine also contains a program called ‘Data Service Manager’ like so:-